-Animal performance from the experiment conducted at Fargo: For the complete period of the experiment, pigs receiving the pelleted corn-soy diet gained more rapidly and had lower feed:gain values than pigs fed the ground (mash-type) diets.
-Within the diets containing field peas and canola but with varying levels of wheat screenings, rate of gain values were not statistically significantly different (P>.05).
+Animal performance from the experiment conducted at Fargo: For the complete period of the experiment, pigs receiving the pelleted cornsoy diet gained more rapidly and had lower feed:gain values than pigs fed the meal-type diets.
+Within the diets containing field peas and canola but with varying levels of wheat screenings, rate of gain values did not differ significantly (P>.05).
 However, the pigs receiving the diet containing 60% screenings were less efficient than pigs fed the diets containing either 20% screenings or no screenings (P<.05).